 We’re a small property – just 85 treehouse-style rooms – so it never feels crowded.
 There are no elevators and no busy nightclubs.
 And we’re surrounded by nature, with guest rooms spread throughout a beautiful jungle garden.
 Your closest neighbor might just be a hummingbird!
 Even our beach, where you can go to watch a beautiful and calming sunset, has plenty of space for the number of guests who consider us their home away from home.

-We know you’re drawn to Jamaica because you want to relax.
+We know you are drawn to Jamaica because you want to relax.
 You want to escape the pressures of daily life, and those stressors have truly multiplied in the past few months.
-We want you to enjoy a worry-free vacation, so we’ve put dozens of new protocols in place and we’re eager to share them with you.
+We want you to enjoy a worry-free vacation, and we thank you in advance for adhering to these revised protocols and protecting yourselves and our staff.

 A complete list of enhancements is available in the document below and we encourage you to ask us questions before and during your visit – but these are some highlights: